eddyerburgh/notes/docs/distributed-systems/caching.md

   <figcaption><h4>Figure: A request to a CDN {% cite distributed-systems -l 5 %}</h4></figcaption>
 </figure>

 Commonly, CDNs take a pull-based approach to serving content.
-If an edge server is unable to fulfill the user request (e.g., if it does not have the requested content in its cache), then it must make a request to an origin server to get the content.
+If an edge server is unable to fulfill the user request (e.g. if it does not have the requested content in its cache), then it must make a request to an origin server to get the content.
 Once the CDN has the content, it can cache the response for future use {% cite 10.1145/1842733.1842736 -l 16 %}.

 Some CDNs take a push-based approach, for example Netflix's Open Connect.